Ylianst/ESP-IQ2020/documentation/extras.md

     datapoint: 8
 ```

-Salt content is a value from 0 to 7 where values 3 or 4 is ideal.
+Salt content is a value from 0 to 7 where values 3 or 4 are ideal.

 ## Logo Lights